 1 male killed offscreen

-1 male head sawed in half with circular saw
+1 male had his head sawed in half with circular saw

-1 male face eaten off with powdered lye
+1 male had his face eaten away with powdered lye

 1 male stabbed on the back with bolt cutters, spine cut